LaserFR/LaserFR/README.md

 1. Run 'src/face_recognition.py' to test the face recognition results with the synthetic attackers and the targets in the 'selected_data' folder from [3.1 Filters](#22-getting-started).
 2. The results will be saved in the 'results.csv' file.
 3. Get the successful attacker and target pair, and imformed laser's current range.
+4. Testing with Amazon ReKognition and continual attacks are in the 'tests/' folder.

 ## 4. Acknowledgment